 1. CleanMyMac: A top-tier Mac disk analyzer

-• Important system folders are protected
+• Important system folders and files are protected

 • Easy multi-level navigation and other disk maintenance tools